alchemycodelab/work-with-us/README.md

 Our process is designed for us to observe you "in the wild" as well as an opportunity for you to get a sense of what the job is like "for real".

+## Code Deep-Dive

+A 30 minute code discussion lead by you with one or two other instructor developers.
+Ideally a project of yours, but can be other code, blog post, or an open source project as well.
+Imagine we are new developers and you are there to introduce us to the code.

+### Why?

+We want to get a sense of who you are as a technologist, how you talk about code, field questions, and what your technical interests.

 ## Short How-To Lecture

 A 15 minute lecture/how-to on a non-technical topic in front of Alchemy staff.
 Often works well to choose a